Learning Objectives

 - End with the security section to set the tone for the bootcamp: security is not an afterthought, it is built into every decision.

-Pause point:
+Pause points:

 Key Takeaways